Liverpool announce record turnover & £42m pre-tax profit in latest accounts | Goal.com

 Last year, Liverpool recorded a pre-tax profit of £125m ($161m), although that figure was helped significantly by the sale of Philippe Coutinho to Barcelona.

-The Reds’ Champions League success last season, though, plus their remarkable Premier League campaign this time around and a new, lucrative kit deal with sportswear giants Nike, means their off-field growth is only likely to continue.
+The Reds’ Champions League success last season, though, plus their remarkable Premier League campaign this time around and a lucrative new five-year kit deal with sportswear giants Nike, means their off-field growth is only likely to continue.
+It is anticipated that they will soon surpass Manchester United, currently the Premier League's No.1 club, in terms of revenue.

 In just about every way imaginable, Liverpool Football Club is thriving right now.